mehmetgoren/feniks/README.md

 * The services are tested on x86 workstation, Dell Intel x86 laptop, Raspberry PI (ARM664) and Nvidia Jetson Nano.

+* It supports multiple storages.
+You can assign any storage to any camera.

 * Broken / failed connections are shown in the information page.
 If a stream fails more than once in a given time, a notification will be sent to receivers (users) by the cloud provider service.

 * Supported Stream Types are shown below: